blambeau/passsafe/README.md

 };

-// use those options in particular, at hashing time Password.hash("a clear password", options)
+// use those options in particular, at hashing time Passsafe.hash("a clear password", options)

 // ... and checking time
-Password.isValid("a clear password", "the hashed version", options);
+Passsafe.isValid("a clear password", "the hashed version", options);
 ```

 ## How does it work?